poonam0902/RssFeedDemo/README.md

 item element consists of contents of the website.
 Each item describes the title, url, publication date and description(body) of the respective content.

-In This app We are using one simple link which gives news feed data of perticular city
+In This app We are using one simple link which gives news feed data of particular city

 Concepts we are using are

 -Data Binding

 -Android KTX